List of Letterkenny characters: Anik

 Anik (Kim Cloutier) is a member of the Québécois faction of hicks (ploucs) whom the Letterkenny group meet while ice fishing.
 Although she and Daryl have a connection, she becomes engaged to another man, Jean-Claude.
 She leaves Jean-Claude at their buck and doe party and begins a relationship with Daryl.
 Daryl becomes jealous of her racy Instagram posts, causing her to break it off with him.
 Jonesy and Reilly later recruit her to model with them for BroDude energy, but the company representative decides to sign Anik without the two of them.
 She later begins a relationship with Katy's ex Dierks.

 Marie-Frédérique

 Marie-Frédérique (Magalie Lépine-Blondeau), usually referred to as "Marie-Fred", is a Québécoise woman with whom Wayne begins a romantic relationship in season 6.
 She has a similar personality to Wayne.
 They are engaged in season 7 until Wayne catches her cheating on him with a French man.
 Despite this, Marie-Fred helps Wayne discover Dierks's true nature in season 8.
 In Season 10, Wayne returns the favor by helping Marie-Fred buy a car from an English dealer, proving that their relationship has grown amicable.
+However, it is clear she still has regretful feelings for her actions and causing her to lose him, as it references the "white whale" line used by the English dealer.